wilSecord/mtg-organizer/notes/user-stories.md

 10. As a **nerdy Magic player** I want my collection to be stored on my own computer
   - So that I have data ownership
-  - [AC]: Collection can be stored in files on user's computer
+  - [AC]: Collection is stored in files on user's computer

 11. As a **non-nerdy Magic player**, I want my collection to be able to sync across devices
   - So that I can access my collection on-the-go